 The American Society for Clinical Pathology (ASCP) offers over 20 professional certifications for pathologist's assistants, laboratory technicians and technologists.
 In California and New York, ASCP certification qualifies some technicians and technologists for state licensure.
+Certification shows prospective employers that individuals have the knowledge and experience to safely work in a laboratory setting.
+Most ASCP certifications require a minimum of a bachelor's degree, however some technicians require a minimum of a high school diploma.
 The certification requirements vary by category, but all include a combination of education, training and experience.
+ASCP certification remains valid for three years and maintenance requirements vary for different certifications, however all require a minimum number of continuing education and practice hours.

 ASCP Certification Requirements